5 Things I Miss About Thailand

 1. The street cart Pad Thai, Roti, and other foods…

 I had never tasted Pad Thai before trying it from a street cart in Khao San Road.
 That dirty, little, greasy cart served the best Pad Thai I’ve ever tasted!
 Not even fancy-restaurant-Pad-Thai tastes as good as the ones from the street carts in Thailand.
-Then, there is the Roti, a type of pancake like dessert fried in a dish like pan, which is deliciously addictive!
-I liked mine with sugar and condensed milk.
-Yumm!

-Cheapest Meal: A Pad Thai and a Roti for 60 bahts.
-That’s roughly $1.80 (at that time).
+Cheapest Meal: A Pad Thai and a Roti for 40 bahts.
+That’s roughly $1.30.

 Bangkok, Thailand